Public Affairs Office

 Garrison weather delays and closures

 Stuttgart’s on-post road condition status is determined by the Military Police and posted online by the IOC.
 Personnel can expect a notification via the ALERT messaging system.
 Notifications are also posted to the IMCOM-E Road Conditions webpage, announced on AFN Stuttgart, and on the USAG Garrison App and Facebook page.

-It is garrison commander Col. Jason Condrey’s decision to close the installation or delay reporting applies to non-essential civilian.
+It is garrison commander Col. Jason Condrey’s decision to close the installation or delay reporting for non-essential civilian.
 Essential personnel should have their status noted in their position description.
 Military personnel remain under the authority of their military chains of command.
 Outside of a garrison ordered delay or closure, if you feel your local conditions are too hazardous for you to report, contact your chain of command or supervisor or chain of command for clarification and mission guidance to account for your duty hours.

-School delays and closures are not a school decision.
-School closure decisions are included in the post closure or delay decision, made by the garrison commander prior to school buses beginning their routes at 5:30 a.m.
-If school is closed or delayed, it will be announced through ALERT mass notification system, the garrison Facebook page and AFN Stuttgart.
+School delays and closures due to inclement weather are made by the garrison commander and not DoDEA.
+If school is closed or delayed, it will be announced through the ALERT mass notification system, AFN Stuttgart, and on the garrison App and Facebook page.

 If you get injured after slipping and falling off-post during inclement weather, contact the local German emergency services right away by dialing 112 for the fire department and ambulance or 110 for the Polizei.

 “ice and snow … take it slow”

 - Be Prepared: Have your vehicle checked by a ADAC or Approved Auto Repair facility before hitting the road.
 Keep a flashlight, ice scraper, and blankets in your car, and try to maintain at least half a tank of fuel in your vehicle at all times.